Hungryfoxz/DLISc_Elections/readme.md

 > Download the zip file by selecting the branch as master.

-> Unzip it and move inside the main folder.
+> Unzip it and move inside the DLISc_Elections folder.

-> You have to create the environment by typing the below command.
+> You have to activate the environment by typing the below command.

 ```javascript
 $.\env\Scripts\activate
 ```

-> Again move inside the main folder.Once you are inside the first main folder ,again move into the next main folder.
+> If the environment is activated successfully, you will see something like ```$(env)``` in the terminal.
+Now move inside the main folder.

-> Now open the powershell or command prompt with the current main folder and type the bellow command.

 ```javascript
 $ python3 manage.py runserver
 ```
 This will start the server on 8000
-> vist the below link in browser
+> Vist the below link in browser
 ```javascript
 $ http://127.0.0.1:8000
  ```